Bakery Manager Salary

 Popular Employer Salaries for Bakery Manager

-Publix Super Markets Inc, The Kroger Company, Sprouts, Sprouts Farmers Market LLC, Sprouts, and Wal-Mart Stores, Inc are some prominent firms with considerable interest in employing a large team of Bakery Managers.
+Publix Super Markets Inc, The Kroger Company, Sprouts Farmers Market LLC, Sprouts, and Wal-Mart Stores, Inc are some prominent firms with considerable interest in employing a large team of Bakery Managers.
 Weis Markets Inc attracts talent by shelling out the biggest paychecks in the area — the median in that office is $43K.
-Also paying near the top of the field are Safeway, Inc. at $42K, Publix Super Markets Inc, and The Fresh Market, Inc., top-paying firms where Bakery Managers see paychecks nearing $43K, $42K, or $36K.
+Also paying near the top of the field are Safeway, Inc. at $42K, Publix Super Markets Inc, and The Fresh Market, Inc., top-paying firms where Bakery Managers see paychecks nearing $42K, $41K, or $37K.

 Pay by Experience Level for Bakery Manager